Why is reading important for babies and children?

 - Encourage your child to talk about the pictures and repeat familiar words and phrases.

 - Make connections between your child’s life and the book.
 For example, ‘That little boy is playing in the sand.
-You did this too, didn’t you?’
+You like to play in the sand, don’t you?’

 - Let your child choose the books when they’re old enough to start asking – and be prepared to read favourite books over and over again!